Check these out if you want to stand out in the crowd when it comes to your desktop.

 A smaller footprint means only four 2.5”/3.5” drive bays, but there’s at least room for up to six case fans.
 The best thing about this case is the price, in line with mid-range housings.
 Don’t forget that the P3 supports wall mounting.

 We’re now going a step further towards the fully open case design.
-And the best unique case with the ITX form factor that puts the components in the first plan is the Xproto from XTIA.
+And the most unique case with the ITX form factor that puts the components in the first plan is the Xproto from XTIA.

 This is a unique work of art, a minimalist open case made for admiring your PC building prowess.
 It can house dual-slot GPUs up to 330mm in length along with up to a 240mm AIO (AIO Bracket needed), which can look awesome when combined with an RGB-heavy AIO.